6 Professional Responsibilities, Ethics, & Copyright

 Consequences of Ethical Misconduct

 Professional engineering societies, such as AIAA, all have ethics review boards.
-For serious ethics violations, these boards may issue sanctions that include suspension or expulsion from the society, sometimes with the simultaneous revocation of all professional qualifications or licenses.
+For serious ethics violations by individuals, these boards may issue sanctions that include suspension or expulsion from the society, sometimes simultaneously revoking all professional qualifications or licenses.
 In cases of loss of life or well-being, the courts have usually sided with those who have spoken up against an employer or other organization for not following acceptable or otherwise sound engineering practices.
 Therefore, it is clear that full compliance with ethical and other professional standards is always the best policy.

 Even if absolved from criminal wrongdoing, one lesson to learn from such cases is the lingering effects of lawsuits and other legal actions resulting from the loss of life, which can harm an organization’s long-term credibility, competitiveness, and financial stability.
-Underrating the importance of ethics by corporate leadership is a damaging and massively costly experience.
-While calls for change usually emerge after engineering decisions that become tragic and may cause loss of life, scholars have argued that each new generation of students and engineers must seemingly relearn the same lessons.
+Underrating the importance of ethics and the loss of public confidence by corporate leadership is a damaging and massively costly experience.
+While calls for change usually emerge after engineering decisions that become tragic and may have caused loss of life, scholars have argued that each new generation of students and engineers must seemingly relearn the same lessons.
 Such a process will require corporations, engineering societies, and teachers to be much more proactive in educating and supporting the ethical behavior of students as well as up-and-coming new engineers.

 Ethics for Students